ABOUT ME

 Audio

-The audio files were encoded with their reference encoders for the best quality.
+The audio files have been compressed using reference encoders to achieve the best possible quality.

 - MP3: libmp3lame